flavienbwk/book-devops/eng/README.md

 These tools generally speed up the development process and expedite code reviews to get the software into production as quickly as possible.
 These methods are especially effective when you regularly onboard new staff unfamiliar with your development practices.
 Inexperienced newcomers, without explicit and restrictive rules (like CI/CD pipelines), can quickly impact the quality of your codebase.
 A slight oversight, and a bug can quickly emerge.

-Deployment techniques like _blue/green_ also reduce the risk of software regressions (see chapter "[Continuous Deployment](#continuous-deployment-cd)").
+Deployment techniques like _blue/green_ also reduce the risk of software regressions (see chapter "[Continuous deployment](#continuous-deployment-cd)").

 ### Design Thinking